spellml/examples/README.md

 # spell-examples

-This respository contains examples of how to use [Spell](https://spell.run).
+This repository contains examples of how to use [Spell](https://spell.run).

 Check out our [documentation](https://spell.run/docs) for more detailed information about Spell.